7Hd/blog/reviewed/optimizing-cpp.md

     * can assume that there are no caching problems for integer constants.
 * Register storage
   * A register is a small piece of memory inside the CPU used for temporary storage.
-  * Variables that are stored in registers are accessed very fast.
+  * Variables that are stored in registers are `accessed very fast`.
   * The same register can be used for multiple variables as long as their uses (live ranges) do not overlap.
 * Volatile
   * The `volatile` keyword specifies that a variable can be changed by another thread.